On $\delta$-derivations of Lie algebras and superalgebras: Introduction

 \section{Introduction}

 Let $L$ be a Lie algebra and $\delta$ is an element of the ground field.
 A linear map $D: L \to L$ is called a \textit{$\delta$-derivation} of $L$ if

 for any $x,y\in L$.
 It is clear that ordinary derivations are $1$-derivations, the elements of the centroid of the algebra are $\frac{1}{2}$-derivations, and the maps vanishing on the commutant of the algebra are $0$-derivations.
 Thus, $\delta$-derivations appear to be a natural simultaneous generalization of the notions of derivations and centroid.
-This alone justifies their study, but there is more to that: $(-1)$-derivations arise in the study of some noncommutative Jordan algebras (see \cite{hopkins} and references therein), as well as are closely related to commutative $2$-cocycles (the same way as ordinary derivations are related to the second cohomology group; see \cite{comm2}), and $\delta$-derivations arise in description of (ordinary) derivations of certain current Lie algebras (\cite[\S 3]{without-unit}).
+This alone justifies their study, but there is more to that: $(-1)$-derivations arise in the study of some noncommutative Jordan algebras (see \cite{hopkins} and references therein), as well as are closely related to commutative $2$-cocycles (the same way as ordinary derivations are related to the second cohomology group; see \cite{comm2}), and $\delta$-derivations arise in description of (ordinary) derivations of certain current Lie algebras (\cite[\S 3]{without-unit}). $(-1)$-derivations (under the name of \textit{antiderivations}) are mentioned also in the classical book of Jacobson (\cite[p.
+179]{jacobson}).

 $\delta$-derivations were studied by Filippov in a series of papers (\cite{filippov-1}, \cite{filippov-2} and \cite{filippov-ass}).
-In particular, he proved that prime Lie algebras, as a rule, do not have nontrivial (i.e. different from the above three examples for $\delta = 0, 1, \frac{1}{2}$) $\delta$-derivations.
+In particular, he proved that prime Lie algebras, as a rule, do not have nontrivial (i.e., different from the above three examples for $\delta = 0, 1, \frac{1}{2}$) $\delta$-derivations.
 He also noted that $\frac{1}{2}$-derivations of a prime Lie algebra form a commutative ring which contains the centroid of the algebra, and posed the question: is it true that this ring does not contain divisors of zero?

-In the recent paper \cite{kayg}, Kaygorodov considered the similar notion for Lie superalgebras.
-He proved that finite-dimensional classical Lie superalgebras over the field of characteristic zero do not have nontrivial $\delta$-derivations.
+In the recent papers \cite{kayg-first,kayg}, Kaygorodov initiated a study of a similar notion for nonassociative superalgebras.
+In particular, he proved in \cite{kayg} that finite-dimensional classical Lie superalgebras over a field of characteristic zero do not have nontrivial $\delta$-derivations.

 A more general concept -- the so-called \textit{quasiderivations} -- was studied by Leger and Luks in \cite{leger-luks}.
 These are the linear maps $D: L\to L$ of a Lie algebra $L$ such that there is a linear map $F(D):L\to L$ such that